jcraigk/kudochest/README.md

 You may provide `REDIS_URL` or leave it blank for default localhost.

 Provide the following to enable the web UI where app administration takes place.
+For local development, these will likely be `ASSET_HOST=http://localhost:3000` and `WEB_DOMAIN=localhost:3000` or, better yet, use your publie [ngrok](https://ngrok.com/) info.

 ```
 ASSET_HOST
 WEB_DOMAIN
 ```

 STMP config must be provided to enable email-based signup and password reset.
+You may use an external service such as [SendGrid](https://sendgrid.com/) (recommended for single team installs) or you may provide your own SMTP support.

 ```
 SMTP_ADDRESS